-This is why these Free Phonics Sounds Cards & Charts are the perfect tool to help you help your kids learn the sounds of 84 different letter combinations.
-They are great for early learners and can help your child develop phonemic awareness, part of understanding how sounds in whole words work.
+This is why our Free Printable Phonics Sounds Cards are the perfect tool to help you help your kids learn the sounds of 84 different letter combinations.
+They are the perfect activity for early learners and can help your child develop phonemic awareness, part of understanding how sounds in whole words work.

 Importance of Phonics

 Phonics is a necessary skill in learning how to read English.
-Learning sight words can only take a child so far.
+Learning sight words can only take a child so far as they will only know the automatic recall of those words.
 Eventually, your child will run into a word they haven’t seen before, so it’s important to equip them with the tools to move from familiar words to unknown words.

-Phonics helps children to recognize spelling patterns and starts to teach children the skill of decoding the letters into their basic sounds.
+Phonics helps children to recognize spelling patterns and starts to teach children the skill of decoding the letters into the alphabet sound that letter makes.

 This way, your kid will be able to connect the word they’re attempting to read with a word already in their spoken vocabulary.
 It builds on common sounds, single sounds, and groups of letters.